loreanvictor/minicomp/README.md

 <my-el></my-el>
 ```

-> ☝️ A component function can return an `HTMLElement` or a string representation of some DOM.
+> ☝️ A component function can return a `Node` or a string representation of some DOM.

 <br>